Information Science Major at Shady Grove

 Co-Directors: Dr. Jessica Vitak, Dr. Susan Winter

-The Center for the Advanced Study of Communities and Information (CASCI) is a multidisciplinary research network, based at the University of Maryland.
-CASCI exists to facilitate research and education that advances our understanding of the technology, information, and organization approaches needed to realize the potential of 21st-century communities to support learning, facilitate innovation, transform science and scholarship, promote economic development, and enhance individual and civic well-being.
+The Center for the Advanced Study of Communities and Information (CASCI) is a multidisciplinary research network based at the University of Maryland.
+CASCI exists to facilitate research and education that advances our understanding of the technology, information, and organizational approaches needed to realize the potential of 21st-century communities to support learning, facilitate innovation, transform science and scholarship, promote economic development, and enhance individual and civic well-being.

 Computational Linguistics and Information Processing (CLIP)